jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ### 3.4.1 Power

 **GND** (Ground)
-This is the digital supply ground used by all digital devices in the system.
-CPU Local Bus cards may connect to ground through the connector and the mounting posts.
+This is the digital supply ground used by all digital devices in the system. local bus cards may connect to ground through the connector and the mounting posts.

 **+5VDC**
 This is the digital supply for TTL and TTL-like devices, such as F, LS, or HCT logic families and the Motorola MC68040.